- Instapage vs Leadpages vs Unbounce vs Clickfunnels - October 10, 2022

 Don’t roll your eyes yet.
 I promise we will get into the high ROI activities like pitching your story, but first you need to decide which PR stunts or activations are worth pursuing.

 This is the most important PR tip I’ll mention in this post: no editor will write about you if you don’t have creative, attention-grabbing, effective and timely things to talk about.
-Remember, they are bombarded every day but 10s or even 100s of eager entrepreneurs who think their company is worth talking about.
+Remember, they are bombarded every day by tens or even hundreds of eager entrepreneurs who think their company is worth talking about.

 What I have found works best is taking 20 minutes every day to brainstorm creative press pitching ideas.
 The best time for creative thinking, scientifically speaking, is in the morning.
 But I find that a creative moment can occur any time, so I like to be prepared to drop what I’m doing and brainstorm if I catch the creative bug in the middle of the day.
 If PR is a priority for you, you must do this!